syhv-git/syhv-git.github.io/essays/inspiration-or-breach-of-copyright.md

 I. Introduction

 Law in regards to copyright is often confusing and under-researched.
 When someone utilizes another person or organization’s creative work, whether there are specific licensing agreements listed or not, the product is copyrighted under The Copyright Act of 1976.
 The defaulted copyright laws are pretty restrictive, which is the foundation for creating Creative Commons licensing agreements [1, References].
 This paper looks at the use of Creative Commons licensing in a theorized scenario; “College Guy(CG) is being sued by “Cooperation Sues A Lot, Inc.(CSAL Inc.)” for copyright infringement on a piece of software they sell.
 In a startup product of his own, CG used some music and pictures that the program sold by “CSAL Inc.” produced.
 Now he is being sued for copyright infringement.
 The original content of the media was released under creative commons.
-CG’s startup took the material and repackaged it into what they claim is ‘significantly different, so much so, that it is not the same media anymore but proprietary’.”
+CG’s startup took the material and repackaged it into what they claim is ‘significantly different, so much so, that it is not the same media anymore but proprietary.’”

 II.
 CREATIVE COMMONS